 With too many cards on the board, it gets difficult to focus on priority work.
 You can use the Board Filter option on the Side toolbar to view only selected cards based on Priority, Card Type, Size, Team members, Card Aging Cycle Time Threshold, and so on.

 You can also search the desired attribute value using the Search in Available List box.
+You can apply filters for both custom and custom common fields on the Kanban Board and Backlog Board.

 The cards matching the selected attribute value will stay on the Board and other cards can be hidden from the Board until you remove the filter.
 Thus, the Priority, Class of Service, and Size attributes associated with a card can be used to filter cards to narrow down your focus on the progress of specific cards.